eneim/kohii/docs/usage/basic.md

 To give you an imagine about why it is good this way, consider this scenario: you have a list of Videos, and you want to open one Video in fullscreen, ***smoothly***.

-*Thinking* in traditional way: How I can open this `VideoView` (which is now in the list) in fullscreen?
+Thinking in _traditional way_: How I can open this `VideoView` (which is now in the list) in fullscreen?
 If I use other `VideoView` I will need to call that `setVideoPath` again and it will create new resource and stuff and the playback will be reloaded, and so on...
 We see some challenges here already.

-While *thinking* in **Kohii** way, it sounds easier: How can I open this Video (which is now in the list) in fullscreen?
+While thinking in _**Kohii** way_, it sounds easier: How can I open this Video (which is now in the list) in fullscreen?
 Can I just ***switch*** it from current `VideoView` to the fullscreen `VideoView`?

-You can say that the real code can give you whatever you want, but **having a good abstraction gives a lot of flexibility for long term**.
+You can say that the real code can give you whatever you want, but **having a good abstraction makes it easier for the implementation, in long term**.
 How this idea comes to life will be discussed later.

 Now that you have the concept about **Kohii**, let's get our hands dirty.